Board of Directors

 Medical Director, Division of Family Health Albany, NY

-Marilyn A. Kacica, M.D., M.P.H., FAAP, is the Interim Region II Director for AMCHP's Board of Directors.
+Marilyn A. Kacica, M.D., M.P.H., FAAP, is the Region II Director for AMCHP's board of directors.
 Dr. Kacica is currently the Medical Director for the Division of Family Health for the New York State Department of Health.